 The police should have locked doors, erected a strong barrier around the perimeter, and posted sufficient manpower to guard the perimeter, especially around the scaffolding, which was obviously a weak spot.
 In such a scenario, even if attackers could break through the strong barriers and overrun the massive police force posted outside, they would have still needed a battering ram to break through the Capitol building doors.
 Broken windows could have been defended by two policemen with batons and rubber bullets could have been used on immediate attackers both inside and outside.

-Even the weakened police force (1,300 out of ~1,900 USCP officers; after a request at 12:58pm, joined by ~100 out of ~ 3,500 MPD officers; both numbers exclude civilians) could have easily handled the less than two hundred violent rioters and militants, irrespective of their political affiliation.
+Even the weakened police force (1,300 out of ~1,900 USCP officers; by 2;10pm, joined by 1,000 MPD officers and more from other law enforcement agencies; per Chief Steven Sund, Courage under Fire; Kindle Edition, p.
+356) could have easily handled the less than two hundred violent rioters and militants, irrespective of their political affiliation.
 Note that nobody in the crowd used firearms, and only one firearm was found at the scene.

 Even if all these measures had failed, and the building was breached, the USCP was supposed to protect the Senate Chamber and the House Hall, where the debates were held.
 The police had guns, as Senator Graham (R-SC) pointed out.
 At any time during the confrontation, the Capitol Police could have requested and received MPD re-enforcement, the National Guard, and non-military special forces.

 The Capital police had many crowd control options.
 What they were not allowed to do was interrupt the joint session of Congress.
 Joint session was presided by VP Mike Pence, and only he could put it in recess, and only until 10am sharp next day, per 3 USC § 16.
 The USCP has no role in this process.

 What has happened